 And no need to keep starting your car over and over again once it’s running!
-Isn’t that right?
-That would be the height of insanity!
-Did you ever absent-mindedly try starting your car while it was already running?
-It makes an awful noise, you’d never make that mistake twice!
-Similarly, if your case is “running”, moving, stop taking the remedy!
+Isn’t that true?
+If your case is “running”, moving, repeating the remedy adds nothing of benefit!
 It’s like the quarterback in football.

 After a remedy, the first thing to change will be your mental/emotionals (and you should feel like you have more energy and a sense of calm too; in fact, you might fall asleep, or feel like you want to fall asleep; children, babies, usually do fall asleep after a remedy, it’s very common and we generally count it as a sign that the remedy was chosen correctly), next will be the physicals and they will be dealt with in a certain order, not all at once and, again, when an issue is resolving, it moves out, like the ripples in a pond, rather than simply disappearing, vanishing!